hasura/ndc-open-api-lambda/README.md

 ddn connector-link add-resources <connector-name>
 ```

-This command will track all the indices in your Elasticsearch DB as Models
+This command will track all the API endpoints in your OpenAPI Document as [Commands](https://hasura.io/docs/3.0/supergraph-modeling/commands/).

 ## Known Limiations